27 April - 12 May 2018 (16 days) India's Sikkim & Bhutan

 Update 1 Nov 2017- Sorry trip is FULL.
 However, we can still offer a private group minimum 4 pax on other dates.
 Please email firstname.lastname@example.org

 Update 8 Jul 2017- In 2009, we organized a sightseeing & trekking trip in Sikkim coupled with 8 days in Bhutan.
-Do register your interest asap.
-Note that in Sikkim, the mode of travel will be by jeeps because many roads are narrow and not suitable for buses.This trip required early preparation for some document e.g Sikkim entry permit, Bhutan Visa etc. We will using Air Asia to Kolkata and overland to Bhutan, only fly back from Bhutan to Kolkata before end trip.
-As such, trip cost above is excluded air ticket (international & Two way domestic).
-Kindly confirm your seat asap if you keen and email to firstname.lastname@example.org for registration.
-(NOTE : we had revised our itinerary from past trip where add on some light/easy trek in Sikkim)
+Note that in Sikkim, we travel by jeeps because many roads are narrow and not suitable for buses.This trip requires early preparation for some documents e.g. Sikkim entry permit, Bhutan Visa etc. We fly with Air Asia to Kolkata and overland to Bhutan.
+From Bhutan, we fly back to Kolkata for our flight home.
+As such, trip cost above is excluding air tickets (international & two domestic).
+Kindly register and confirm your seat asap by writing in to email@example.com.
+(NOTE : we have revised our itinerary from past trips which included some light/easy treks in Sikkim)

 Air Asia (Flights checked as at 8 July 2017, air fare included taxes RM753)

 27 April 2018 (FRI) AK 63 Kuala Lumpur (KUL) to Kolkata (CCU) Depart 2235 Arrive 2359